TriplyDB/Documentation/docs/ratt/index.md

 - `SEPARATOR` must be the string that separates the multiple values (e.g., `,` or `;` are commonly used for this).

 Notice the following details about this implementation:
-- The `map` function is called immediately after splitting, to ensure that such whitespace is remove from the newly split values.
+- The `map` function is called immediately after splitting, to ensure that surrounding whitespace is removed from the newly split values.
 - The `filter` function is called to remove empty strings from the results.
 Such empty value are almost never stored in linked data.

 Notice that the functional style of programming allows us to perform multiple tasks concisely using maps and filters.